 M-DO/KathakToronto has very affordable rates.
 Classes are $20/class.
 If you attend two or more classes/week, the rate/class reduces.
 We also offer a family rate for two or more members of the immediate family.

 M-DO/KathakToronto offers kathak classes year round.
 Our terms are generally 8 weeks in length, to allow for ease of payment and for personal time constraints.
 These term sessions run back to back.
 If a class day/time is changing, the teacher will inform the class attendees well in advance, but generally we keep class times consistent throughout the year.
-Our downtown Toronto St Mathias Anglican Church Parish Hall location, offers sessions from September-June, and we offer a summer session and during July and August, at an alternative venue.
-We follow holidays as per the School Board calendar year.
+Presently ALL classes remain on line for safety, during the pandemic.

 This beautiful dance form brings with it many cultural and artistic influences.

-The most important piece of etiquette is to arrive ON TIME, and in proper class attire as a token of respect to your community of dancers and the teacher.
+The most important piece of etiquette is to arrive to start your class ON TIME, and in proper class attire as a token of respect to your community of dancers and the teacher.

 Classes begin with Pranaam/Salaam, a ritual focusing of the mind.
 (All other nuances will be made clear during the class sessions)

 We request a simple dress code of cotton shalwar kameez or kurta and pants.
 If you do not have these, students should wear loose fitting clothing that allows for free movement of the body.
 Kathak requires bare feet only and hair must be tied back away from the face.
 No jeans or shorts please.

 What are ghunghroo?
 Should I bring my own ghungroo?
 When should I start wearing ghungroo?